mkrychtalek/PowerOptionsInstaller/README.md

 # Power Options Installer

+# PROJECT DISCONTINUED

+This repo is discontinued and won’t be updated.

+It is still possible to download the software, thus there is a high chance that it won’t work on your system.

+# About

 This program was created to restore missing Power Options in Control Panel.

 For more details, DM me on Discord - https://bit.ly/MakoPogDiscord (MakoPog#2505)